phpbrew/phpbrew/README.md

 ## Enable Version Info Prompt

-There is a variable named "PHPBREW_SET_PROMPT" in $HOME/.phpbrew/bashrc.

-If "PHPBREW_SET_PROMPT=1", that means "ENABLE", otherwise means "DISABLE".

-Default is "PHPBREW_SET_PROMPT=0" (ENABLE).
+To add PHP version info in your shell prompt, you can use "PHPBREW_SET_PROMPT=1" variable.

+The default is "PHPBREW_SET_PROMPT=0" (disable).
+To enable it, you can add this line to your `~/.bashrc` file and put this line before you source `~/.phpbrew/bashrc`.

     export PHPBREW_SET_PROMPT=1

-To embed version info in your prompt, you can use `current_php_version` shell function, which is defined in `.phpbrew/bashrc`. and set the version info in your `PS1` var. e.g.
+To embed version info in your prompt, you can use `current_php_version` shell function, which is defined in `.phpbrew/bashrc`. and you can set the version info in your `PS1` var. e.g.

     PHP_VERSION=$(current_php_version)